 Excessive internal pressure could cause rupturing of the inflator which could result in metal fragments striking or injuring the passenger seat occupant.
 BMW is not aware of any injuries caused by this defect.

-The company intends to notify owners, and dealers will replace the air bag for free.
-Owners should expect to receive an initial notice in August 2014 and then a secondary notice for when the replacement parts are available – likely by October.
+The company intends to notify owners, and dealers will replace the airbag for free.
+Owners should expect to receive an initial notice in August 2014 and then a second notice for when the replacement parts are available – likely by October.

 If you or someone you know has been injured due to a defective vehicle part, the victim may be eligible to file a product liability claim.
 At Simien & Simien, our Baton Rouge personal injury attorneys understand how a company’s small misstep can lead to disastrous consequences.